Chr15w1986/Python_PP3/README.md

     * Allow the user to guess a number between 1 and (a number chosen by the user)
     * To give an aspect of difficulty with 5 'lives' or attempts
     * If either game is lost or finished, the user will be presented with a restart game option
+    * To provide a game where the User guesses the AI number and the AI then has a chance to guess the User's number
+    * Make sure any user input is validated to prevent improper value input

 ### The Game consists of:
 #### User vs AI